tyler-reitz/fullstack.challenge/README.md

 ### Level 2: Filter agenda events by calendar

-To help our users see at a glance what is happening in their day, we want to add a filtering mechanism on agenda events.
+We want to add a filtering mechanism on agenda events.
 The requirements for this feature are:

 1. Add a select menu that will filter events by `calendar`
 2. When a calendar is selected, only events from that calendar are displayed